After you are admitted

 Final high school transcript

 Your admission to Ohio State is contingent upon our receipt and review of your final high school transcript. f you fail to maintain the high academic standards under which you were admitted, your admission to Ohio State may be canceled.
 Ask your school official to send your official final transcript or graduation certificate indicating your graduation date as soon as possible after graduation.
 Note: If your final transcript does not include your graduation date, you must submit a copy of your graduation certificate (with English translation) or final examination certificate in person or by mail.

 If you’ve taken AP or IB classes or AS-level or A-level examinations, you may be able to receive credit for your test scores.
-To find out if you can earn credit for your AP or IB test scores, remember to have your official scores sent to Ohio State.
+To find out if you can earn credit for your AP, IB, AS-level or A-level results, remember to have your official scores sent to Ohio State.

 If you have earned university credit while in high school, ask each institution you attended to send an electronic transcript to Ohio State so that we can begin evaluating your transferable credits.
 (Exception: You do not need to provide a transcript for course work completed at Ohio State.)
 Do this around the time you pay your acceptance fee.
 Emailed or faxed transcripts will not be accepted.